The new publication of JLL Hungary provides a thourough analysis of the real estate investment market in Hungary

 The latest report of the market leader JLL team points out, among others, the following advantages of the Hungarian real estate market:

-Budapest has asserted itself as a major location for Business Process Outsourcing (BPO) companies and multinationals to set up Shared Service Centres (SSC).
+• Budapest is a competitive near-shoring centre Budapest has asserted itself as a major location for Business Process Outsourcing (BPO) companies and multinationals to set up Shared Service Centres (SSC).
 BPO/SSC occupiers, along with the Information and Communication Technology (ICT) sector are driving demand for office space in the capital city.

-Despite the increasing share of national investors in the past years, the real estate investment market in Hungary remains highly international with foreign investors typically representing more than 80% of investment volumes.
+• Foreign investors remain the dominant force Despite the increasing share of national investors in the past years, the real estate investment market in Hungary remains highly international with foreign investors typically representing more than 80% of investment volumes.

-Efficient tax structuring can allow investors to avoid capital gains and limit the tax impact on income derived from real estate assets.
+• Hungary offers investors attractive tax structuring Efficient tax structuring can allow investors to avoid capital gains and limit the tax impact on income derived from real estate assets.
 A 10% corporate income tax rate applies for net taxable income up to HUF 500m (approximately €1.6m).
 The excess is taxed at 19% but, taking into account tax deductions available in respect of interest payments on debt and shareholder loans and tax relief for depreciation of the asset, the effective tax rate can be very low.

-The real estate market in Hungary is standardized and supported by a robust and reliable land registry system.
+• Market standards and ease of business The real estate market in Hungary is standardized and supported by a robust and reliable land registry system.
 Lease agreements are of an international standard, Euro-based with annual rent uplifts in line with inflation.
 In retail, lease contracts with turnover rent provisions and turnover reporting are the norm.
 In the 2014 JLL Global Transparency Index, Hungary ranked 25th among the “Transparent” group (between the Czech Republic and Japan).

 “The increasing investment activity is supported by several factors.
 By mid-2014, office availability shrank to 17.6%, the lowest rate of the past 5 years.
 In other words, vacancy is back to its pre-crisis level.
 As for the industrial market we expect occupiers to be especially active in 2014.
 Nearly 180,000 m2 industrial space was let during the first half of the year giving grounds for optimism.
 The growing household consumption and the promising retail sales volume supports a new expansion cycle for retailers and also encourages potential new brands to enter the Hungarian market.
 The upgrade of existing shopping centres will continue further but, the market will also receive stimulus from the potential launch of a new shopping centre development” – added Rita Tuza, Head of Research Hungary.